geogeek11/GeoFormer/README.md

-# Code repository for BMVC 2024 paper - GeoFormer: A Multi-Polygon Segmentation Transformer
+# Code for GeoFormer: A Multi-Polygon Segmentation Transformer